 This illustration of the cocktail party was made by the magician Mark Mittman.

-You can listen to only one conversation at a time.
+You can attend to only one conversation at a time.
 Listening is helped by paying close visual attention to the face.
-This allows some amount of lip-reading and using other physical cues to follow the conversation.
+This allows you to use lip-reading and other physical cues to tune into the conversation.
 The conversation on the right is easier to follow - perhaps because it is a little louder.